 As the saying goes “The journey of a thousand miles begins with one step” it’s been thirty three years since I started my martial arts practice and over a decade when I discovered a paper that triggered my interest on the historical evolution of Chinese martial arts.
 The article in question was “The Chinese Martial Arts in Historical Perspective” published in the Journal of Military History in 1981.
 This paper broke the mold of what the norm was regarding Chinese martial arts articles in the English language at the time.
 I quickly contacted its author, who was more than eager to share his knowledge and insights in the years that follow.
 Since then I have considered Mr. Stanley Henning as my most influential mentor and an inspiration to the work we have published in this particular area.
 Many times I asked Mr. Henning about collecting his research in a book; at times he was hesitant or had too much on his plate to carryon collecting his life’s work in a book form.
 Hence, I was pleasantly surprise when this long awaited project finally came to fruition in 2017 (I was made aware about it just recently when looking at Mr. Henning’s web page).
-The book in question is published by the Ethnic Publishing House, I was able to secure a copy through family members in China, readers interested in a copy might have a hard time connecting with the publisher as their Facebook page does not appear to be active and no website in English is up to date.
-Amazon China does list the book in their site with ordering options, there are some companies specialized in supplying readers outside China with such books.
+The book in question is published by the Ethnic Publishing House, I was able to secure a copy through family members in China, readers interested in a copy might have a hard time connecting with the publisher as their Facebook page does not appear to be active and their website in English is up to date.
+Amazon China does list the book in their site with ordering options.
+For those interested, there are some companies specialized in supplying readers outside China with such books.
 Anyone interested can do a Google search for these options if wanting to secure a copy of Mr. Henning’s publication.

 The book is divided in four main sections: